Exceptional winemaking starts in the vineyard; discover how on guided hikes or your own.

 Guided Walks with Tastings

 Alexander Valley Vineyards

 The Alexander Valley Vineyards winery in Healdsburg occupies part of the 19th-century homestead of Cyrus Alexander, for whom the winery and the Alexander Valley appellation were named.
 Vineyard hikes, daily except Sunday, pass by the winery, the original 1868 Alexander Valley school, and Alexander’s homestead.
 They conclude with a picnic lunch outside the tasting room.

 Fun walk, army-vehicle tours at winery dating to 1858

-The jovial staffers at Gundlach Bundschu winery, which dates to 1858, conduct private vineyard tours highlighting the sustainable practices used to farm Gundlach Bundschu’s 320 acres of vineyards.
+The jovial staffers at Gundlach Bundschu winery, which dates to 1858, conduct vineyard-and-cave tours highlighting the sustainable practices used to farm Gundlach Bundschu’s 320 planted acres.
 There’s less walking for guests who board a Pinzgauer Swiss Army transport vehicle for a ride traversing the estate.